SCIInstitute/ShapeWorks/docs/use-cases/deep-ssm-femur.md

 * Performs data augmentation as described in [data-augmentation.md](../deep-learning/data-augmentation.md).
 * Creates a DeepSSM model as described in [deep-ssm.md](../deep-learning/deep-ssm.md) and uses it to make predictions on unseen images.

+## Use Case Pipeline

 ### Step 1: Getting the original data
 The femur data is downloaded from Girder.
 This use case uses the original unsegmented images and the corresponding .particle shape model files.
 Of the 50 examples in the femur dataset, 40 are used to create training and validation sets while the remaining 10 are saved for a test set.

 ### Step 2: Running data augmentation
 For a full description of the data augmentation process and how to use the ShapeWorks data augmentation Python package, please see [data-augmentation.md](../deep-learning/data-augmentation.md).
 The functions relevant to this step are `RunDataAugmentation` and `VisualizeAugmentation`.